elnappo/dotfiles/README.md

 ## Features
 * sync your homebrew taps, formulas and casks with `$ brewsync`
 * update osx, brew and the dotfiles repository with `$ update`
+* set some osx defaults
+* configuration is mainly handled by ansible (Playbook: ~/.dotfiles/init/dotfiles.yml)

 ## Install
 ```bash